pinkgranny/7assignment-pizzabot1/README.md

 # Sprint 2: Pizzabot – Part 1

 Today's assignment is to create a little textbased pizzabot in which you can order pizza on your computer.
 The goal is to practice on basic programming concepts in Javascript like varaibles, types, if-statements and functions.

-For this we will use codepen which can run Javascript code easily.
+To do this we will use codepen, in which can run Javascript code easily.

 ## How to complete this assignment